 Before hiring managers start calculating the cost of accessibility, they ought to consider the priceless advantage of a diverse workforce.
 Deaf individuals deserve an equal chance to succeed in any field they choose.
 Creating a deaf-friendly workplace enhances many people’s lives, and brings us one step closer to a deaf-friendly world.
 It’s progressive, it’s equality, and it’s the right thing to do.

-LC Interpreting Services is thrilled to partner with Innovative Inclusion, LLC offer Cultural Competency Training seminars for businesses and organizations on a national level.
-Learn how to effectively integrate deaf/HoH employees in the workplace and provide them the support they need, while educating other staff members and management about deafness and Deaf culture.
+LC Interpreting Services is thrilled to offer Cultural Competency Training seminars for businesses and organizations on a national level.
+Learn how to effectively integrate Deaf/HoH employees in the workplace and provide them the support they need, while educating other staff members and management about deafness and Deaf culture.
 Our cultural competency training is comprehensive, informative, and a great team-building exercise!